halilozercan/halilozercan.github.io/_posts/2024-03-30-why-text-gets-jittery-when-scaled-on-android.markdown

 ## Background

-Text scale animations are suspect to jittery font issues if right flags and configurations are not applied on the text paint.
+Text scale animations are susceptible to jittery font issues if the right flags and configurations are not applied on the text paint.

 There are many properties regarding fonts, graphics layering, text positioning, anti-aliasing, etc. that affect the final rendered text on the screen.
 This issue, like many rendering issues in Text, stems from how rasterization is done and scaled.

-Glyphs get placed at whole or fractional pixel positions according to font metrics and mentioned paint features.
-Scaling gets applied on an already finalized text layout, which brings us to the root issue that’s linearity of text.
+Glyphs get placed at whole or fractional pixel positions according to font metrics and the mentioned paint features.
+Scaling gets applied on an already finalized text layout, which brings us to the root issue: the linearity of text.

 I’ll just quote Behdad because he is one of the best people who can explain linearity vs non-linearity.

 > When it comes to layout, there are two opposite directions you can go: linear, and non-linear.
-Glyph positions produced by a linear layout function can be transformed by an affine (or even projective, if you are careful) transformation, and they would result in exactly what would have had resulted if the font scale matrix was transformed by such transformation before layout.
-Ie. linearly laying out a paragraph at 12pt to a width of 4in will result in the exact same look and line breaks that results from setting it at 24pt to a width of 8in.
+Glyph positions produced by a linear layout function can be transformed by an affine (or even projective, if you are careful) transformation, and they would result in exactly what would have had resulted if the font scale matrix was transformed by such transformation before layout.  i.e. linearly laying out a paragraph at 12pt to a width of 4in will result in the exact same look and line breaks that results from setting it at 24pt to a width of 8in.
 That’s a very nice property, because it means that you can zoom, rotate, translate, shear, even project the layout results freely.

 > Non-linear layout would be different.
 For example, you may decide (for many legitimate reasons), that at 10px size, the  glyph for letter ‘i’ should take 2 pixels of space (one column of black stem, one column of white space after).
 But the same glyph, at size 20px may take only 3 pixels (one full black stem in the middle column, and two very light gray columns on the sides).
 That’s clearly non-linear, because although the font size was increased 100%, the glyph width only increased 50%.
 Note that this is not a matter of local error.
 If you consider a string of i’s (“iiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii”), the whole string is now only 50% wider than the one “half the size”.
 Line breaks will be calculated differently, page breaks will be calculated differently, and the document may end up consuming a different number of pages.
 In short, with non-linear layout all bets are off.

 Basically, text rendering is an analog process that happens on a theoretical canvas.
-Majority of font metrics are subject to be calculated at fractional values when the canvas is arbitrarily scaled.
-Hence, Skia and Android Paint classes provide flags for subpixel positioning, [line metrics](https://freetype.org/freetype2/docs/glyphs/glyphs-3.html), baseline snapping(Android excluded, only Skia) and [font hinting](https://en.wikipedia.org/wiki/Font_hinting) that decides whether to use whole or rational numbers to place glyphs on this theoretical canvas.
+The majority of font metrics are subject to be calculated at fractional values when the canvas is arbitrarily scaled.
+Hence, Skia and Android Paint classes provide flags for subpixel positioning, [line metrics](https://freetype.org/freetype2/docs/glyphs/glyphs-3.html), baseline snapping(Android excluded, only Skia) and [font hinting](https://en.wikipedia.org/wiki/Font_hinting) that decide whether to use whole or rational numbers to place glyphs on this theoretical canvas.

 Some of these properties violate the linearity of text, which affects how humans perceive scaling animation.
-Videos that were given in the Problem section demonstrate exactly how uneven visuals are produced by just toggling `SUBPIXEL_TEXT_FLAG` in Compose.
+The videos that were given in the Problem section demonstrate exactly how uneven visuals are produced by just toggling `SUBPIXEL_TEXT_FLAG` in Compose.

 ### Scale vs Text Size

-Scaling text on screen can be achieved via two different ways in Jetpack Compose.
-First one is using `graphicsLayer` `scaleX` and `scaleY` parameters.
+Scaling text on screen can be achieved in two different ways in Jetpack Compose.
+The first one is using `graphicsLayer` `scaleX` and `scaleY` parameters.

-Most developers will probably go for this solution since  animating a float comes easy and intuitive, and also googling for scaling animations in Jetpack Compose usually suggests this method whether it be for text or any layout node.
+Most developers will probably go for this solution since  animating a float comes easy and intuitive, and also googling for scaling animations in Jetpack Compose usually suggests this method whether it is for text or any layout node.

-Second method is scaling the `fontSize` parameter by converting an animating float value into `sp`.
-This might come unintuitive to developers, not to mention it is more risky to mess with fractional font sizes, e.g. Lollipop onwards until Pie had fractional font sizes disabled.
+The second method is scaling the `fontSize` parameter by converting an animating float value into `sp`.
+This might seem unintuitive to developers, not to mention it is more risky to mess with fractional font sizes, e.g., Lollipop onwards until Pie had fractional font sizes disabled.

 ### Flags and Hinting

-`LINEAR_TEXT_FLAG`, `SUBPIXEL_TEXT_FLAG`, and `setHinting` in Paint class directly affects how glyphs are shaped, placed, and positioned on a line.
+`LINEAR_TEXT_FLAG`, `SUBPIXEL_TEXT_FLAG`, and `setHinting` in Paint class directly affect how glyphs are shaped, placed, and positioned on a line.

 Their effect becomes more negligible as DPI increases.
-However, text animations using either `fontSize` or `graphicsLayer` scaling makes it easier to notice the difference even in high DPI screens due to human factor.
+However, text animations using either `fontSize` or `graphicsLayer` scaling make it easier to notice the difference even in high DPI screens due to the human factor.

 Below, all static images are screenshots from an ldpi (3.3” 240x420) device running on Android API 33(T).

 #### Hinting

-From Wikipedia;
+From Wikipedia:

 > Font hinting (also known as instructing) is the use of mathematical instructions to adjust the display of an outline font so that it lines up with a rasterized grid.
 At low screen resolutions, hinting is critical for producing clear, legible text.